One Serving Of Nutella Has As Much Sugar As Five Oreos

-It’s officially Nutella day — a day made to celebrate the addictive and delicious hazelnut and chocolate spread.

-But if you are celebrating by chowing down on this delicious treat, keep in mind that even though it contains nuts, it isn’t actually all that good for you — even one serving has as much sugar as five Oreos.

-The company has gotten in some trouble before for their advertisements that suggest that “breakfast loves” the chocolate hazelnut spread and the ads seem to imply that the “94 hazelnuts” in each jar make the spread good for you.
+“breakfast loves” the chocolate hazelnut spreadand the ads seem to imply that the “94 hazelnuts” in each jar make the spread good for you.

 Yoni Freedhoff, a Canadian doctor and professor at the University of Ottawa, was interested in what’s actually in the addictive spread, because: “I think its supposed to make me think: ‘that it’s good for me — 94 hazelnuts in every jar.'”